Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 4.md

 assets.
 Due to this complexity, it is not recommended to work with the raw components.
 Instead, we will be using `OptimizedSkeletonAspect`.

+**Important:** *Unity deprecated/removed IAspect, and Latios Framework 0.15 is the first version to react to this change.
+The documentation below shows code samples for Latios Framework 0.14.x.
+To adapt the samples for 0.15, you must construct the* `OptimizedSkeletonAspect` *as a local variable using its constructor.
+The constructor is different between QVVS Transforms and Unity Transforms.
+For QVVS Transforms specifically, you also need to pass a* `ComponentLookup<Socket>` *and a properly-obtained* `TransformAspect`*.*

+*If you struggle to perform these substitutions, please inform me on the Latios Framework Discord, but also complain to Unity that their removal of IAspect has made the Latios Framework significantly harder to use.
+They are more likely to do something about it if they hear it directly from you.*

 ```csharp
 [BurstCompile]
 partial struct OptimizedJob : IJobEntity